ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 <img width="837" height="352" alt="image" src="https://github.com/user-attachments/assets/61e6d641-0df9-4402-9160-37c6dd62960b" />

 ### Q2.
 Calculate %YoY growth rate by subcategory & release top 3 category with highest grow rate.
+The goal of this analysis is to **measure year-over-year (YoY) growth in sales volume by product subcategory** and to **identify the top three subcategories with the highest growth rates**.

+By comparing each subcategory’s item quantity sold against the previous year, this query highlights:
+- Which product subcategories are expanding fastest over time.
+- Where demand acceleration is occurring, independent of absolute sales size.
+- The key growth drivers contributing to overall business momentum.

+This analysis supports strategic decisions around **growth-focused investment, inventory scaling, and marketing prioritization** by surfacing subcategories with the strongest upward demand trends.

 ```sql
 WITH
 cal_qty_item AS (